theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 We could have been living in radically different conceptions of what human society is about

 p524
-Are we at a time of "kairos" a time in which events happen?
+Are we at a time of "kairos" a time in which events prone to happen, when frameworks shift?

-Scientists not discovering new science, but they are discovering new history
+Scientists not discovering new science, but they are discovering new history.

+The purpose of this new knowledge is to reshape our conceptopns

 p525 Myth gives structure

 To rediscover the meaning of our third basic freedom, the freedom to create new and different forms of social reality.

+All societies have science.
+Ditto myth.

-This is the way in which human societies give structure and meaning to experience.
+Myth is the way in which human societies give structure and meaning to experience.

-Ending is a trick:
+Be careful: The ending is a trick:

 "In fact, we have already taken the first step.
 We can see more clearly now what is going on when, for example, a study that is rigorous in every other respect begins from the unexamined assumption that the.Some “original” form of human society; that its nature was fundamentally good or evil; that at a time before an inequality and political awareness existed, that something happened to change all this; that "civilization" and "complexity" always came at the price of human freedoms; that participatory democracy is natural in small groups, but cannot possibly scale up to anything like a city or a nation state."

 "We know, now, that we are in the presence of myths"

 ## Notes ~ p527 ~ 76%